What are the 7 main principles of GDPR?

 This third principle is in place to ensure compliance in treating EU citizens as individuals and to monitor compliance.
 If some of the detail collected is only needed for a small set of individuals, then it is inappropriate to gather it from all data subjects.
 Additionally, there cannot be a culture of collecting data on the basis that it may be useful at a future date.
 If, however, there is an identified requirement for the data in the future, then the GDPR allows for it to be collected in advance.

 There is also the requirement to consider this from the alternate perspective of holding inadequate data.
-This refers to situations in which the data is insufficient for the purpose it was collected for.
+This refers to situations in which the data is insufficient for the purpose it was collected.
 In this case, the data should not be processed as it cannot meet the criteria for which it was deemed necessary.

 Principle 4 – Accuracy

-GDPR allows for the holding of data which includes the opinions of data subjects as long as they are clearly annotated as such and cannot be misconstrued as fact.
+GDPR allows for the holding of data which includes the opinions of data subjects as long as they are annotated as such and cannot be misconstrued as fact.
 Clarity is required on what the personal data record should show as this is likely to influence whether it is considered to be accurate or not.
-For example, holding a client’s old address when they have moved house is still accurate if it is clearly annotated as historical data by the appropriate information systems.
+For example, holding a client’s old address when they have moved house is still accurate if it is annotated as historical data by the appropriate information systems.

 Principle 5 – Storage limitation